 The Board has designated Caroline E. Blakely, the Chairperson of the nominating and corporate governance committee and one of our independent directors, to serve as Lead Independent Director.
+The Lead Independent Director serves as the liaison between management and the independent directors.
 The Lead Independent Director's duties include facilitating communication with the Board and presiding over regularly conducted executive sessions of the independent directors.
 It is the role of the Lead Independent Director to review matters such as the Board meeting agendas, meeting schedule sufficiency and, where appropriate, other information provided to the directors; however, all directors are encouraged to, and in fact do, consult with management on each of the above topics.
-The Lead Independent Director of the Board and our Chief Executive Officer regarding appropriate agenda topics and other matters related to the Board.
+The Lead Independent Director and each of the other directors communicate regularly with the Chairman of the Board and our Chief Executive Officer regarding appropriate agenda topics and other matters related to the Board.